History

 June 2014

 The Institute celebrates its 30th anniversary with the launch of the Convergence Optical Sciences Initiative (COSI).
-The Initiative is a campus-wide effort to drive the creation, clinical translation and commercialization of cutting-edge optics and photonics technologies that will transform human health.
+This campus-wide effort aims to drive the creation, clinical translation and commercialization of cutting-edge optics, photonics and related technologies to transform human health.

 • Vascular Birthmark Foundation Partnership